djtaori23/reboot-2.0/Problem #4.md

 # Problem #4
 ## Share and files and folder

+* #### Create two users name Jack and Jill  from command line.
+* #### Create all the data under home directory of each users.
+* #### Login with Jack user and create a file name  Jack.txt using vim editor and write "hello jack".
+* #### From jack user also create two directories name Jack1 & Jack2.
+* #### Now login from Jill user and create a file.
+Jill.txt using vim editor and write "hey jill".
+* #### From Jill also create two directoires named Jill1 & Jill2.
+#### IMPORTANT :  Swap these files and directories in between users, and to swap don't use root account.

+## Solutions:

 ### i) Create two users name Jack and Jill  from command line.
 ### Answer:

-### ii) Create all the data under home directory of each users.
+### ii) Login with Jack user and create a file name  Jack.txt using vim editor and write "hello jack".
 ### Answer:

-### iii)login with jack user and create a file name  jack.txt using vim editor and write "hello jack"
+### iii)From jack user also create two directories name Jack1 & Jack2.
 ### Answer:

-### iv)from jack user also create two directories name jack1 & jack2
+### iv)Now login from Jill user and create a file.
+Jill.txt using vim editor and write "hey jill".
 ### Answer:

-### v)now login from Jill user and create a file.
-Jill.txt using vim editor and write "hey jiil"
-### Answer:

-### vi)from Jill also create two directoires named jill1 & jill2
+### v)From Jill also create two directoires named Jill1 & Jill2.
 ### Answer:

 Important :  swap these files and directories in between users  and to swap don't use root account.